DanNixon/sine2020_software_guidelines_paper/report.md

 ### Development methodology

-Development methodology defines how the software is developed and delivered to the user.
-Essentially it is a set of rules that govern how requirements are gathered, converted into developer tasks and the final product is delivered to the user.
+Essentially development methodology is a set of rules that govern how requirements are gathered, converted into developer tasks and the final product is delivered to the user.

-Due to the nature of scientific software agile, or some variant of, is typically the chosen methodology.
+Due to the nature of scientific software "agile", or some variant of, is typically the chosen methodology.

-The general principle of agile is short development sprints in which small, incremental additions are made to the overall software, where the features implemented are determined by revisiting requirements in between each sprint.
+The general principle of agile is short development "sprints" in which small, incremental additions are made to the overall software, where the features implemented are determined by revisiting requirements in between each sprint.

-This allows requirements to change quickly, reducing the delay in obtaining feedback from users and developers to me more responsive to the users needs.
+This allows requirements to change quickly, reducing the delay in obtaining feedback from users and developers to be more responsive to the users' needs.

 The area this falls down is in long term planning, as agile methodologies do not focus on long term goals (or at least do not attempt to assign deadlines to them).

-The traditional alternative to agile is waterfall, in this methodology each task is planned in advance and carried out in a predetermined order.
+The traditional alternative to agile is "waterfall", in this methodology each task is planned in advance and carried out in a predetermined order.
 One key disadvantage to this is the lack of flexibility when issues in implementation cause a cascading change to how the project is to be implemented.

 Projects that are better suited to the waterfall methodology are those where delivering an intermediate product is not viable.